Who is a Value-Added Products Producer?

 For the purposes of TAEP, an eligible Value-Added business produces products for sale that use raw foods or fibers produced by their agricultural operation.
 Applicants must use agricultural products that have been grown on their farm as primary source of the value-added product.

-Businesses within the value-added sector include a variety of products such as cheese, clothing, crafts, farm-fresh meats, ice cream, jams, jellies, relishes, salsa, and more.
+Businesses within the value-added sector include a variety of products such as cheese, clothing, crafts, farm-fresh meats, ice cream, jams, jellies, relishes, salsa, wine, and more.

 Consumer & Industry Services Requirements